htkseason/VisionModelLib/README.md

 # VisionModelLib
-This project includes implement of ShapeModel, TextureModel, AppearanceModel, PatchRegressor and training tools for them.
+This project implements ShapeModel, TextureModel, AppearanceModel, PatchRegressor and training tools for them.
 This project is __LIBRARY ONLY__.
 Practical usage samples are included in other repositories.

 ---